arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-bl/content.md

-Open the Serial monitor and you will see the specifications of your board displayed on the monitor.
-Enter Y in the text field and press enter to begin the update process
+Open the Serial monitor and you will see the specifications of your current bootloader and your board.
+Enter **Y** in the text field and press enter to begin the update process.

 ![Serial monitor with specifications](assets/por_ard_bl_update_available.png)

+You will see the message "Bootloader update complete.
+You may now disconnect the board." when the update is complete.

 ![Bootloader update process](assets/por_ard_bl_update_complete.png)

 # Conclusion
-Having an updated bootloader with a new firmware means that the board is capable of supporting new functionalities with improved performance and resolved bugs.
-As mentioned earlier we recommend you to keep an eye out for new releases on our [Github repo](https://github.com/arduino/ArduinoCore-mbed) and update the bootloader quite frequently
+Having an updated bootloader is important to benefit from improved performance and resolved bugs.
+As mentioned earlier we recommend to keep an eye out for new releases on our [Github repository](https://github.com/arduino/ArduinoCore-mbed/tree/master/bootloaders) and update the bootloader whenever there is a new release available.

 # Troubleshooting
 ## LIBUSB_ERROR_IO Error